-Here is a short excerpt from a recent keynote I gave at the end of 2018.
-With community leaders from around the US, we explored how we move racial equity into action.
+Here is a short excerpt from a recent keynote I gave at the end of 2018 with community leaders from around the US as we explored how we move racial equity into action.

 "But today, here’s the question - What are you designing for?
 Are you designing for comfort or progress for the collective good?

-· Use words that pathologize and problematize people of many beautiful colors (POMBCs*).
-For example, we say this a vulnerable community instead of saying, this is a community made vulnerable by systemic racism and bias.
+Use words that pathologize and problematize people of many beautiful colors (POMBCs).
+For example, we say: “this is a vulnerable community” instead of saying, “this is a community made vulnerable by systemic racism and bias”.

-Take a few moments to reflect on your mindset around risk, progress, and comfort.
+Take a few moments to reflect on your own mindset around risk, progress and comfort.
 Who feels heard at the end of meetings?
-Who feels empowered?
-Safe?
-Consider how you can move your work towards more equity by centering progress for POMBc and the collective good.
+Who feels empowered and safe?
+Consider how you can move your work towards more equity by centering progress for POMBC and the collective good.